piougy/CzechIdMng/Realization/frontend/czechidm-core/src/components/advanced/ConfigurationInfo/README.md

-# PasswordInfo Component
+# ConfigurationInfo Component

-Information about password for given identity.
-If password doesn't exist, then short uuid identifier will be shown.
+Information about configuration item.
+If configuration item doesn't exist, then short uuid identifier will be shown.
 Inspiration for create similar component can be found - RoleInfo.

 ## Parameters